 Note: Averages in this section may be calculated as a Fall/Winter grade point average or as a cumulative grade point average depending upon faculty regulations.
 Students must consult the appropriate individual faculty sections of the Calendar for specific requirements.
-Rounding rules will apply (see §23.4(7)g).
+Rounding rules will apply (see §23.4(7)1).

-23.6.2 Academic Probation
+23.6.2 Academic Warning, Academic Probation, Required to Withdraw